-It is the members of our Admissions Committee who assess gualifications, make registration decisions and carry out internal and second file reviews.
+It is the members of our Admissions Committee who assess qualifications, make registration decisions and carry out internal and 2nd file reviews.
 Members of the committee should normally be certified members of OACETT at the technologist level or licensed professionals from sister organizations such as PEO, or OAA.
 Committee members should have a number of years of work experience in their discipline area, and not less than two years after their professional registration.
 Individuals may be selected on the basis of having specific experience or knowledge in an area where technology professionals are employed such as the military.
 They may have knowledge of education systems in other countries or other specialized knowledge required by the committee.
 New committee members are trained to familiarize them with the operation of the admissions process.
 An experienced member of the committee is assigned to train each new member.
 On satisfactory completion of training, the candidate may be recommended to the IETO Board for appointment as a regular member of the Admissions Committee or as a resource for the committee to call on an as needed basis.
 The training includes attendance at six scheduled admissions committee meetings along with other training as appropriate.
 This period may be extended at the candidate's request or if the committee chair deems further training is required.
 Candidate evaluation will include: candidate trainer's assessment, and consistency, completeness and correctness of reviews.
-We have begun to train our admissions committee on cultural awareness through the Ontario Regulators for Access Consortium's Managing Cultural Differences workshop.
+We also train our Admissions Committee on cultural awareness through the Ontario Regulators for Access Consortium's Managing Cultural Differences workshop.
+We also train discipline representatives in Prior Learning Assessment Recognition.